semanticarts/gist/migration/v13.0/non-uomDataConversion.md

 - replaceAddressClasses replaces `gist:EmailAddress` with `gist:ElectronicAddress`
 - replaceAddressClasses replaces `gist:StreetAddress` with `gist:PhysicalAddress`

-The different types and uses of addresses can be modeled as categories.
+The different types and uses of addresses can be modeled as categories; see [the address migration documentation(AddressMigration.md) as well as the [full documentation of the new address model](/docs/model_documentation/AddressGuidance.md).

 - replacePropertiesWithInverses replaces `gist:hasPart` with `gist:isPartOf`